Documentation / Alerts

 Alert in action

 To the left we have changes in percentage.
 These are the numbers where we add alerts.
 In this case we first create a query and take the moving median one day back (this is the number we will use and compare with) and then we take the moving median of the latest 5 hours.
-Depending on how steady metrics we have, we can do this different.
-If you run on a stable environment with a proxy you don’t need to take the median of X hours, instead you can take the exact run.
+Depending on how steady our metrics are, we can do this differently.
+If you run in a stable environment with a proxy you don't need to take the median of X hours, instead you can take the exact run.

 If you have a really unstable environment you can instead have a longer time span.

-The queries for the three URLs looks like this:
+The queries for the three URLs look like this:

 Alert queries